 Speaker Sizes Over the Years

 One of the biggest game changers in the advancement of speaker technology and popularity was the arrival of car stereo systems.
 Home audio equipment was often stationary due to its size.
 Early radios and speakers were often housed in large wooden boxes that resembled a piece of brown furniture, and they often blended in so well that they were used as tables.
-The parts making up home radios were large because they didn’t particularly need to be small, but putting speakers into a vehicle required the use of smaller equipment because interior space was at a premium.
+The parts making up home radios were large because they didn’t particularly need to be small, but putting speaker systems into a vehicle required the use of smaller equipment because interior space was at a premium.

 Automotive Speakers